GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **SYS1.NUCLEUS** - contains the system Nucleus itself along with supporting members
 * **SYS1.L1NKLIB** - contains executable programs that are part of the OS or are User provided.
 Similar to **SYS1LPALIB** but its programs don't remain in the common **Link Pack Area (LPA)** of memory that are always resident in memor.
 They are loaded as needed.
 * **SYS1.LPALIB** - similar to **SYS1.LINKLIB** in that it provides OS and User programs, but it is always resident in main memory in the common **Link Pack Area (LPA)**
-* **SYSI.MACLIB** - Contains the macro library that is used by the OS and user written programs.
+* **SYS1.MACLIB** - Contains the macro library that is used by the OS and user written programs.
 * **SYS1.PROCLIB** - Contains useful JCL procedures that can be used within your own JCL scripts.
 * **SYS1.CMDLIB** - contain program library modules